zchee/neovim-wiki/Building-Neovim.md

     sudo pkg install cmake libtool sha automake pkgconf unzip wget

 Note: if you have CMake installed already, you may need to re-install it.
-The port had to be updated to support TLS for file downloads, so you may not have that feature.
-If you see the download complaining about a sha256sum mismatch, where the actual sha256sum is `e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855`, then this is your issue (that's the SHA256 checksum of an empty file).
+The port had to be updated to support TLS for file downloads, so your installed version may not have that feature.

+If you see the download complaining about a sha256sum mismatch, where the actual sha256sum is `e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855`, then this is your issue (that's the sha256sum of an empty file).
 Also, make sure you have wget installed.
 LuaRocks has bad interactions with cURL, at least under FreeBSD, and will die with a PANIC in LuaJIT when trying to install a rock.